mgarl-10/Yellow_protein/README.md

 ---

-## 2.2 Mapping to Reference Genome
+## 2.2 Mapping to reference genome

 ### Step 1: Index the reference genome